 How does the NBN phone work?

-You need to have it paired with an active NBN Fibre service as the NBN services are dependent on locally provider power.
+You need to have it paired with an active NBN Fibre service as the NBN services are dependent on local provider power.
 If your fibre plan is cancelled, your phone service will also be cancelled.
-It works with your existing handset which saves you money having to pay for a new one.
+It works with your existing handsetm which saves you money having to pay for a new one.

 It has all of the features you can expect from a phone including voicemail, call waiting, 3-way chat, caller ID and more.
 Moving to the NBN network is not automatic, and as a result you will need to arrange to have your phone and internet services moved to the NBN network before the advised date.
 Your service provider will be able to advise you on how to do this.